dannng/dannng.github.io/docs/tool_selection_factors.markdown

 - Documentation of the original file system metadata (additional criterion to consider: if cloud storage is object based, need a tool that can interpret file-system-like metadata embedded in files)

   - My need for documentation of file system metadata may be met by my assessment or capture tool, or potentially another tool.
 I also need to assess tools for compatibility with object-based cloud storage.
-I can review the [Inputs](#factor-inputs), [Logging](#factor-logging), [Documentation and support](#factor-documentation-support-and-maintenance) factors to help me with this decision.
+I can review the [Inputs](#factor-inputs), [Logging](#factor-logging), [Documentation, support, and maintenance](#factor-documentation-support-and-maintenance) factors to help me with this decision.
 [Appendix B: Tool inputs as compound input sets](#appendix-b-tool-inputs-as-compound-input-sets) and [Appendix C: (Some) tools and (their) purposes](#appendix-c-some-tools-and-their-purposes) may be helpful as well.
 Additionally, the [Extensibility](#factor-extensibility) factor would be good to consider as there may be tools that have add-ons or plug-ins, or allow direct modification of the source code, to meet my needs.
 <br>

 - Tools that run on Windows with a GUI, CLI, or API